Megafunk/MassSample/README.md

 		BuildContext.AddFragment_GetRef<FSampleColorFragment>().Color = UserSetColor;
 	};

-	// Editable in the editor
+	// Editable in the editor property list for this asset UPROPERTY(EditAnywhere)
-	UPROPERTY(EditAnywhere)
 	FColor UserSetColor;
 };